RichardHarwood/3D-Cell-Workflow/README.md

 image_dir = "z:/ALLTIFS3DMIT/"
 sample="D1_C1_"
 ```
-Next we bring in the images and reduce them - reducing them is optional and I dont for any quanitativite output.
+Next, we bring in the images and reduce them - reducing them is optional and I don’t for any quantitative output.
 But when I am working on data vis pipelines I like working with small(ish) arrays

 ```python
 chl_name='D1C1CHL.tif';mit_name='D1C1MIT.tif';cell_w_org_name="D1C1VAC.tif"